5 things your teen needs to know about her first “real” job

 Maybe you’ve been paying your kid an allowance or to do tasks for you around your home.
 Perhaps as she’s gotten older, she has picked up babysitting or other outside gigs.
 But having a job in which she’s assigned shifts and may even punch into an official time clock is a different ballgame.
 So is drawing a paycheck.
 Here are a few things to clue her in to ahead of her first day.

 1. Get ready to be a taxpayer.

 When a kid first becomes a wage earner, she’s likely to do the paycheck math simply by multiplying the number of hours she’s worked by her hourly rate.
 She’ll be in for a shock when she sees how much is taken out of her check by a payroll department.
 Take a minute to school her on income taxes.
 You can explain that, essentially, workers pay taxes to the government to fund important social goods, from infrastructure to healthcare for Grandma.
 (For a complete breakdown of paycheck basics, show her the graphic below.)
 Before your kid starts her job, she’ll probably fill out a W-4 form, which determines how much is taken out of each paycheck for taxes.
-When tax season arrives, she may need to file a return.
-(To find out, she can take this quiz on the IRS website.)
+Then, when tax season arrives, she may need to file a return.
+(To find out, you can take this quiz with her on the IRS website.)
 I have a handy visual guide for tax basics, too!